platformbuilds/mirador-core/deployments/localdev/README.md

   - Build per-arch images and load: `make dockerx-build-local-multi VERSION=v2.1.3` → tags `...:v2.1.3-amd64` and `...:v2.1.3-arm64`.
   - Or publish a real multi-arch tag to a registry: `make dockerx-push VERSION=v2.1.3` and use that tag in compose/Helm.
   - Or export an OCI archive without pushing: `make dockerx-build VERSION=v2.1.3` → `build/mirador-core-v2.1.3.oci`.

+  ## Weaviate vectorizer (text2vec-transformers)

+  The localdev compose now enables the `text2vec-transformers` vectorizer by default in the Weaviate container.
+This allows Weaviate to automatically generate embeddings for semantic search / fuzzy KPI discovery.

+  Important points:

+  - The Weaviate container must include the text2vec-transformers module (many official images do).
+In some setups a separate transformer inference service is required — see `TRANSFORMERS_INFERENCE_API` in `docker-compose.yaml`.
+  - If you prefer not to run an inference backend or your machine cannot handle a local model, change `DEFAULT_VECTORIZER_MODULE` to `none` in `docker-compose.yaml` to opt out (the codebase supports external/BYO vectors).
+  - For lightweight local testing, consider using `sentence-transformers/all-MiniLM-L6-v2`.

+  An optional `text2vec-transformers` inference service is included in the localdev `docker-compose.yaml`.
+It runs an ONNX-optimized inference image serving `sentence-transformers/all-MiniLM-L6-v2` (good balance of quality and CPU efficiency).
+Note:

+  - Weaviate is configured to enable the `text2vec-transformers` module and points `TRANSFORMERS_INFERENCE_API` to `http://text2vec-transformers:8080`.
+  - The runtime can be heavier on first start (model download + JIT/ONNX loading).
+  - If you prefer to opt out, set `DEFAULT_VECTORIZER_MODULE` to `none` in `docker-compose.yaml`.